• About

 Mediation

-If amicable negotiation is possible, mediation may be the most effective strategy to resolving the shareholder dispute.
+If amicable negotiation is possible, mediation may be the most effective strategy for resolving the shareholder dispute.
 Mediation is an excellent dispute resolution mechanism, relieving tension by allowing all parties to come to the table with their shareholder dispute attorneys and a qualified, objective mediator who oversees the process.
-Mediation is advantageous because it allows the involved parties to control the outcome and reach a mutually beneficial agreement without the need for court interference.
+Mediation is advantageous because it allows the parties to control the outcome and reach a mutually beneficial agreement without court intervention.

 Arbitration

 Arbitration is another alternative dispute resolution strategy that allows all involved parties to resolve the issue outside a courtroom.
-Unlike mediation, arbitration calls on a private judge to analyze the evidence and decide on the outcome of the case.
-The arbitration process is governed by Nevada’s Uniform Arbitration Act, making this an official process with a legally-binding outcome.
+Unlike mediation, arbitration involves a private judge analyzing the evidence and deciding the case’s outcome.
+The arbitration process is governed by Nevada’s Uniform Arbitration Act, making this an official process with a legally binding outcome.

 Litigation